poppy-project/poppy-docs/en/assembly-guides/ergo-jr/motor-configuration.md

 Your robot boots up... check that the green LED **ACT** of the Raspberry Pi flickers during about 45 seconds.
 If it doesn't, then your SD card might be missing or faulty.

+## 3.2.
+Configuring motors one at a time (nominal case for robots acquired after October 2020)

 From your computer, you can now open a web browser (Mozilla Firefox, Chrome, Edge, ...) and load the following URL in the address bar: [http://poppy.local](http://poppy.local).

 The robot's first page should load.
 If it does not and shows an error like below, check that you did not miss the **http://** prefix, and check that [Bonjour](../../installation/install-zeroconf.md) is installed if you are running Windows.
 With GNU/Linux, it might be necessary to enable the "local link only" mode in your Ethernet settings.
 Otherwise your network might be misconfigured: try with another router or try a direct connection of the robot to your computer.

 ![Page doesn't exist](img/IHM/webpage_not_available.jpg)

-## 3.2.
-Configuring motors one at a time

 Motor configuration is **an individual process**, it means that during the configuration of a motor, **only this motor must be connected to the Pixl board**.
 By configuring a motor, you will name it **m1, m2, m3, m4, m5 or m6** by following this naming convention: